 To avoid restrictions on the MPI implementation, the MPI tool information interface allows the implementation to specify which control and performance variables exist.
 Additionally, the user of the MPI tool information interface can obtain metadata about each available variable, such as its datatype, and a textual description.
 The MPI tool information interface provides the necessary routines to find all variables that exist in a particular MPI implementation, to query their properties, to retrieve descriptions about their meaning, and to access and, if appropriate, to alter their values.
-Variables with the same name in connected processes are required to:
+Variables and categories across connected processes with the same name are required to have the same meaning.
+The intent of this requirement is to enforce consistency across connected processes.
+For example, variables describing the number of packets sent on heterogeneous network devices should have different names to reflect their potentially different meanings.
+Specification of what must be the same for variables and categories is stated in their respective sections.